slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Everything that is not a law of nature is just a shared belief.
 Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.

 - News are the first draft of History.
-> *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

 chef invents based on ingredents, cook follows a recipe an artist normally is an egocentric, free and creative person.